NikhilNayak-debug/mini_trainer/Readme.md

         --seed 893 \
         --learning-rate 6e-6 \
         --osft \
-        --osft-rank-ratio 0.25  # preserves the best 25% of original model
+        --osft-unfreeze-rank-ratio 0.25  # trains the 25% of the model which give the least amount of information

 ```